Swall0w/Swall0w.github.io/index.md

 - 2023/06: Our paper "**DiffusionSTR: Diffusion Model for Scene Text Recognition**" has been accepted in IEEE ICIP 2023! [arXiv](https://arxiv.org/abs/2306.16707)
 - 2023/06: Our paper "**A3S: ADVERSARIAL LEARNING OF SEMANTIC REPRESENTATIONS FOR SCENE-TEXT SPOTTING**" has  been recognized as one of the top 3% of all papers accepted at ICASSP 2023!
 - 2023/05: Our paper "**A3S: ADVERSARIAL LEARNING OF SEMANTIC REPRESENTATIONS FOR SCENE-TEXT SPOTTING**" has been available on [IEEE](https://ieeexplore.ieee.org/abstract/document/10096434)!
-- 2023/02: Our paper "**A3S: ADVERSARIAL LEARNING OF SEMANTIC REPRESENTATIONS FOR SCENE-TEXT SPOTTING**" has been accepted in IEEE ICASSP 2023! [arXiv](https://arxiv.org/abs/2302.10641)

 ---